Already halfway through February, but welcome to another Friday! Some exciting news this week in Auckland.

 “It’s just simple maths, right?
 If the speed limit goes from 80 to 100, it’s quicker to get from A to B?
 It’s just a simple matter of logic.

-It’s not simple maths, productivity will only improve if it means commercial vehicles, a small percentage of total road vehicles, can make more trips in a day but that’s unlikely to be the case on most of these roads where the impacts might only be a few minutes at best.
-It gets even more complicated if you factor in the delays caused after a crash occurs.
+It’s not (just) simple maths: productivity will only improve if it means commercial vehicles, a small percentage of total road vehicles, can make more trips in a day.
+But that’s unlikely to be the case on most of these roads, where the impacts of higher posted speeds might only be a few minutes at best.
+It gets even more complicated when you factor in the delays caused after a crash occurs.

 That the minister is showing himself to be more open to these changes highlights how communities up and down the country need to keep advocating for better safety outcomes.